 Right to Learn

-Our First Amendment rights to read, learn, and discuss vital topics in schools are under attack.
-U.S. history is incomplete without acknowledging the legacy of discrimination and lived experiences of historically marginalized communities.
-Creating inclusive communities means ensuring that students are taught about viewpoints and experiences that are different to their own.
+Our First Amendment right to receive an inclusive, equitable education is under attack.
+Students have a right to read and learn about the lived-experiences of historically marginalized groups, and the legacy that discrimination has had in the U.S. Creating inclusive communities means ensuring that students are taught about viewpoints and experiences that are different to their own.

 School boards can help stop classroom censorship.
 School boards have the power to determine educational policies within their districts, and are responsible for selecting, purchasing, and distributing textbooks.
 Inclusive educational practices have been shown to increase graduation rates, increase college preparedness, and decrease bias incidents in schools.
 Everyone, especially students of color and LGBTQ+ students, deserve an education free from viewpoint-based discrimination.

 For too many children with disabilities, school is a place of fear and confusion.
 Harsh discipline disproportionately impacts students with disabilities — especially students of color with disabilities — contributing to higher drop-out rates and lower enrollment in higher education.

 Making a conscious effort to include all children allows them to develop an appreciation for diversity and learn that everyone has unique strengths regardless of differences.
 Inclusion gives space for children to explore alternative and creative ways to do things, and also helps kids develop empathetic environments where they can practice open communication.

 When schools model appropriate understanding and acceptance for students with disabilities, it improves the academic outcomes of all students.
 Our school boards have a responsibility to ensure that children do not receive a substandard education because they have a disability.